 Increased bowel movements

 Eye sensitivity to light

 The symptoms of hyperthyroidism may look like other health conditions.
 Always see your healthcare provider for a diagnosis.

 The healthcare provider will ask about your health history.
-He or she will also do a physical exam, and ask about symptoms.
+They'll do a physical exam and ask about symptoms.
 Graves disease is diagnosed with a blood test to measure the amount of thyroid hormone.

 The goal of treatment is to keep the thyroid hormone levels normal.
 Treatment may include: